WorkHealthLab

 WorkHealthLab Researching the relationship between work and health.

-We are a dedicated team of social scientists conducting longitudinal and trends studies analyzing how work environments, stress, and economic conditions shape the well-being of the workforce.
+We are a dedicated team of social scientists conducting trends and longitudinal studies to understand how the quality of work and economic life shapes the self-concept, status, and well-being of the workforce.

 What We Do